 Senior CE Camp is organised by a team of Christians from a diverse range of background from throughout South Australia.
 This team works together to ensure that camp runs smoothly and safely.

-This 5 day camp is held between Christmas and New Years January each year at Cornerstone College, Mount Barker.
+Camp is held between Christmas and New Years January each year at Cornerstone College, Mount Barker.

 Volunteers go through a thorough screening and selection process to ensure that they are suitable and are expected to attend training in Early December.
 Find out more about the process in the FAQ section for Volunteers.